-There are 250 FRC teams involving over 7500 students, 1000 mentors and 2000 volunteers.
+In 2019, there were over 250 FRC teams involving over 7500 students, 1000 mentors and 2000 volunteers.
 In the elementary FIRST Lego League Program there are over 1000 teams across Canada competing in over 60 individual qualifying and provincial championships.
-This involves over 10000 students, 1000 mentors and 500 volunteers.
-In addition our FIRST Lego League Jr. program has over 350 team across Canada involving over 1500 students.
-In total FIRST Robotics Canada engages over 20,000 of our youth in exciting competition based Robotics programs.
+This involves over 20000 students, 1000 mentors and 500 volunteers.
+In addition our FIRST Lego League Explore Program has over 350 teams across Canada involving over 1500 students.
+In total FIRST Robotics Canada engages over 30,000 of our youth in exciting competition based Robotics programs.
 We could not do it without our fantastic dedicated teachers, mentors and volunteers!